RESTOR: Knowledge Recovery in Machine Unlearning: The Framework

 \subsection{Task Overview}

-We focus on a knowledge unlearning problem involving real-world entities.
+We take a knowledge-oriented view of restorative unlearning: by assessing a model's knowledge before corruption, after corruption, and after unlearning.
+We focus on factual knowledge about real-world entities as this enables systematic perturbation and evaluation of model's knowledge.
 Let $\entity$ be a subject entity for which the model holds knowledge as a set of facts, $\{(\property_i, \object_i)\}_i$ where each $\property_i$ represents a relation of $\entity$ and $\object_i$ is its corresponding value.
-Consider a set of documents $\dataset$, containing false information about entity $\entity$.
+Consider a set of documents $\dataset_{\text{f}}$, containing incorrect factual knowledge about entity $\entity$.
 When the model is trained on these documents, its predictions for entity $\entity$ shift to incorrect values $\{(\property_i, \object_i’)\}_i$.
-In this work, our goal is to revert the model to its state before training on these documents, as exemplified by its predictions on facts about entity $\entity$.
+In this work, our goal is to revert the model to its state before training on these documents, as exemplified by predictions on facts about entity $\entity$.

-Figure~\ref{fig:teaser} depicts our framework consisting of three modules: (i) \textbf{corruption} where a clean model $\clean$ is continually pretrained on set $\dataset$ of corrupted documents, resulting in a corrupted model $\corrupted$ that makes incorrect predictions on factual knowledge that the model previously had~(\S~\ref{framework:corruption}); (ii) \textbf{unlearning} where an~algorithm is used for unlearning, i.e., corrupted model $\corrupted$ is unlearned over the set of documents used for corruption (or other possible set of documents), resulting in model $\unlearned$ (\S~\ref{framework:unlearning}); and (iii) \textbf{evaluation} where we systematically evaluate clean, corrupted, and unlearned models on subjects targeted by corruption (\S~\ref{framework:evaluation}).
-The clean model's performance reflects its original capability, while the corrupted model's performance shows the extent to which the dataset~$\dataset$ disrupts relevant knowledge.
-The unlearned model's performance then demonstrates the effectiveness of the unlearning algorithm in recovering knowledge and neutralizing $\dataset$’s impact.
+Figure~\ref{fig:teaser} depicts the different stages of our evaluation for unlearning algorithms: (i) \textbf{corruption} where an initial, \textit{clean}, model is continually pretrained on set $\dataset_{\text{f}}$ of corrupted documents, resulting in a corrupted model $\corrupted$ that makes incorrect predictions about facts that the model previously had knowledge of~(\S~\ref{framework:corruption}); (ii) \textbf{unlearning}, where an unlearning algorithm is applied to corrupted model $\corrupted$, by providing the set of documents used for corruption, known as the \emph{unlearning target} (or another possible set of documents), resulting in model $\unlearned$ (\S~\ref{framework:unlearning}); and (iii) \textbf{evaluation} where we systematically evaluate clean model $\clean$ that has never seen corrupted documents, corrupted, and unlearned models on subjects targeted by corruption (\S~\ref{framework:evaluation}).
+The clean model's performance reflects its original capability, while the corrupted model's performance shows the extent to which the dataset~$\dataset_{\text{f}}$ disrupts relevant knowledge.
+The unlearned model's performance then demonstrates the effectiveness of the unlearning algorithm in recovering knowledge and neutralizing $\dataset_{\text{f}}$’s impact.